vmware/dod-compliance-and-automation/docs/tutorials/cloud-foundation-9x/appliances/operations-for-networks/audit9-opsnet.md

----
-title: "Audit VCF Operations for Networks 9.x"
+# Audit VCF Operations for Networks 9.x"
-weight: 1
-description: >
 Auditing VCF Operations for Networks 9.x for STIG Compliance
----

 ## Overview
 This tutorial covers auditing the Operations for Networks appliances in VCF deployments.

 The example commands below are specific to the product version and the supported STIG content for the version being run.
 Select the appropriate tab for the target version.

 ### Prerequisites
 Versions listed below were used for this documentation.
 Other versions of these tools may work as well but if issues are found it is recommended to try the versions listed here.